microsoft/FLAML/website/docs/Getting-Started.md

 ```

 The automated experimentation and optimization can help you maximize the utility out of these expensive models.
-A suite of utilities are offered to accelerate the experimentation and application development, such as low-level inference API with caching, templating, filtering, and higher-level utility functions like LLM-based coding and interactive agents.
+A suite of utilities are offered to accelerate the experimentation and application development, such as low-level inference API with caching, templating, filtering, and higher-level components like LLM-based coding and interactive agents.

 #### [Task-oriented AutoML](Use-Cases/task-oriented-automl)